Calumniated Wife: Analysis

 Professor Jack Zipes states that the motif of the mutilation of a woman harks back to Antiquity, and the mutilation of a daughter by a father occurs in tales about incest.
 As such, remark scholars Anne Duggan and D. L. Ashliman, in many variants of type ATU 706 the heroine is mutilated because she refuses her father's sexual advances.

-The female protagonist may lose her hands at the beginning of the story, but regains them due to the divine intervention of a holy character, such as the Virgin Mary.
+The female protagonist may lose her hands at the beginning of the story, but regains them due to the divine intervention of a holy character, such as the Virgin Mary, God, or a saint the heroine prays to.
 After the handless maiden is found by the prince/king and marries him, she is pregnant with child or with twins, but her wicked mother-in-law writes her son his wife gave birth to a monster or to animals.
-She is then banished to the forest with her sons.
+She is then banished to the forest with her sons, which is the heroine's double or reduplicated banishment.

 According to scholar Denise Paulme, European versions of the tale type deal with the motif of the mother accused of giving birth to a monster; in African variants, the main theme involves the wrongdoings of a jealous co-wife.
 This view is also supported by S. Ruelland, who published a study of 19 African variants of the tale type, most of which contained the rivalry between cowives.

 Motifs

 A motif that appears in some variants of the tale type is a thorn embedded in the body of the heroine's persecutor.
 Hélène Bernier's study on the tale type located the motif in Irish, Breton and Canadian variants.
 Romanian folklorist Corneliu Barbulescu also found the motif in Romanian variants.

-Similar tales were collected in the United States, Algeria, Argentina, and Chile.
+Tales with the same motif were collected in the United States, Algeria, Argentina, and Chile.
 The incident has been traced to Breton variants and is thought to derive ultimately from a Celtic source.